IgniteUI/indigo-design-docfx/en/components/tabs.md

 ## Size

-The Tabs come arranged in a bar and can be either tall, showing icons with text, or short, containing either text or icons but not both at the same time.
+The Tabs are available in two sizes tall, showing icons with text, and short, containing either text or icons but not both at the same time.

 <img class="responsive-img" src="../images/tabs_short.png" srcset="../images/tabs_short@2x.png 2x" />
 <img class="responsive-img" src="../images/tabs_tall.png" srcset="../images/tabs_tall@2x.png 2x" />

 ## Responsive

-The Tabs can be **fixed** and can fill up the available horizontal space by adapting their width or fluid, where scrolling buttons are provided to scroll in larger numbers of tabs.
-This allows for the fitting of more content that could normally fit in the available space with the other mode.
+The Tabs can be fixed to fill up the available horizontal space by adapting their width, or fluid with scrolling buttons to navigate a large number of tab items.
+This allows fitting more content than what is normally possible with the other mode in the same total space.

 <img class="responsive-img" src="../images/tabs_fixed.png" srcset="../images/tabs_fixed@2x.png 2x" />
 <img class="responsive-img" src="../images/tabs_fluid.png" srcset="../images/tabs_fluid@2x.png 2x" />

 ## Tabs Amount

-For the majority of scenarios, the Tabs need to contain between two and four tabs.
+For the majority of scenarios, the Tabs need to contain between two and four items.
 You can exclude a tab by setting it to ~No Symbol.
-If your case requires more tabs, you may want to consider a fluid mode and represent only the tabs in view.
+If your case requires more tabs, you may want to consider a fluid mode and represent only the ones in view.

 <img class="responsive-img" src="../images/tabs_2.png" srcset="../images/tabs_2@2x.png 2x" />
 <img class="responsive-img" src="../images/tabs_3.png" srcset="../images/tabs_3@2x.png 2x" />